Zonnev/elementaryos-firefox-theme/readme.md

 ## Credits

-Credits to [Harvey Cabaguio](https://github.com/harveycabaguio/firefox-elementary-theme) for setting the theme up, [h1royuki](https://github.com/h1royuki/firefox-elementary-theme) for the dark mode and the elementary team for the UI design and icons.
+Credits to [Harvey Cabaguio](https://github.com/harveycabaguio/firefox-elementary-theme) for setting the theme up, [DRHAX34](https://github.com/DRHAX34) and [sempasha](https://github.com/sempasha) for the install script and the elementary team for the UI design and icons.

 ## Install